As a software developer I love working in the terminal where I do most of my work.

 1, 2, 3, 4, 5, 6, 7 - change views x - play track c - pause track v - stop track b - next track z - previous track

 To change a color scheme you can use

 :colorscheme (solarized-light, anyone?)

 Well, that’s all for today.

-There are a bunch of other great command line tools.
+There is a bunch of other great command-line tools.
 What are yours?
 I would love to hear from you!